SolarPi/Solar-Pi/Docs/docs/Advanced Things/commands.md

 # Linux commands
+!!! info
-*This came from official Raspberry Pi documentation.*
+	*Note: This came from official Raspberry Pi documentation.*

 Here are some fundamental and common Linux commands with example usage:

 ## Filesystem